Zum Inhalt springen

 The STACKIT Cloud Portal offers several cluster operations that can be directly triggered from a cluster’s context menu in the Kubernetes section.

 SKE supports hibernation of clusters.
 This is useful to save costs for clusters which are not required to run all the time.
-Usually this is the case for demo, evaluation, development or test clusters, which could be put to sleep for example, during nighttimes or during weekends.
+Usually this is the case for demo, evaluation, development or test clusters, which could be put to sleep, for example, during night time or during the weekend.

-When hibernating a cluster, the worker nodes and attached volumes of the cluster are terminated, and the allocated resources are returned, i.e. it is a scale to zero worker nodes of the cluster.
+When hibernating a cluster, the worker nodes and attached volumes of the cluster are shut down, and the allocated resources are returned, i.e. it is scaled to zero worker nodes of the cluster.
 Therefore, hibernation is an effective way to minimize costs of temporarily unused clusters.

 In the Kubernetes section in the STACKIT Cloud Portal, navigate to the cluster that you want to hibernate.
 Open the cluster’s context menu and select Hibernate to manually hibernate the SKE cluster.
 Manual hibernation requires confirmation to prevent unintended hibernation and downtime of the cluster.

-A screenshot of the STACKIT Kubernetes Engine (SKE) cluster list.
-Only one cluster, "cl-er0ff72a", is visible, with a Status of "Active" and Version 1.28.9.
-The options menu (vertical ellipsis) for this cluster is open, showing a list of actions.
-The options are Hibernate, Reconcile, Run maintenance, Start credentials rotation, Kubeconfig (for downloading the configuration file), and Delete.
-The Reconcile action is highlighted.
+A screenshot of the SKE cluster list with one active cluster.
+The options menu is open, showing a list of actions: Hibernate, Reconcile, Run maintenance, Start credentials rotation, Kubeconfig, and Delete.

 To wake up a hibernated cluster, navigate to the cluster in the SKE Dashboard.
 Open the cluster’s context menu and select Wake up manually wake up the cluster.